jdelvecchio/ansible-role-zabbix-webscenario/README.md

           https: 'yes'
           method: 'GET'
           status_codes: '200,301,302'
-          expected: 'Welcome to mycompany website'
+          required: 'Welcome to mycompany website'
           trigger_tags:
             display: 'yes'
             any_other_tag: 'any_value'